How to make a face mask at home

 We’ll show you a few different approaches to how to make a face mask, but you should be aware of the controversy surrounding the use of homemade personal protective equipment first.

-Experts are divided as to whether a homemade mask is an effective defense against airborne germs, and whether you should wear a face mask at all.
-Although the CDC does not recommend the “routine use” of face masks in average settings, studies have shown that mask-wearing could be a viable measure when paired with frequent hand-washing and stringent social-distancing.
+Experts were divided as to whether a homemade mask is an effective defense against airborne germs, and whether you should wear a face mask at all.
+The CDC revised its recommendation, saying we should use cloth face coverings to help slow the spread.
+Studies have also shown that mask-wearing could be a viable measure when paired with frequent hand-washing and stringent social-distancing.

-Doctors, nurses and other medical personnel are required to wear a filtering facepiece respirator with a N95 certification, which you cannot recreate at home.
-N95 masks filter out at least 95% of very small particles, while still allowing the wearer to breathe.
+Certain areas have even mandated the use of face masks.
+In parts of California, it's not optional for residents to leave home without a cloth covering over their mouth or nose.
+Governor Andrew Cuomo of New York also told CNN’s Anderson Cooper that “it couldn’t hurt from a public-health point of view,” and recommends that people in COVID-19 hot spot consider face masks.

 Should you make your own face mask?